History

 For two years the facility operated with one paid librarian and a core of volunteers.
 In 1986, this library became a branch of Loudoun County Public library and the former board became an advisory board.
 The Regional Library of Middleburg became the Middleburg Library Advisory Board.

 Through a bond referendum in 1986, several new library buildings were approved (Cascades, Lovettsville and Middleburg) and the result was the opening of the newly built Loudoun County Middleburg Library facility in February 1990.
 Land had been obtained through a generous contract between Loudoun County and the Middleburg Community Center, which provided a 99-year lease for one dollar.
-This contract states that as long as the building is a library, the lease is in effect, but all improvements revert to the community center if the facility is closed as a library.
+This contract states that as long as the building is a library, the lease is in effect, but all improvements revert to the community center if the facility is closed as a library

 A humorous article by the late Angus Thuermer was published in Middleburg Life in 1990 describing the original citizens’ project to build the library.
 The current work of the Advisory Board in expanding the Middleburg Library is a continuation of those earlier citizen initiatives.